alanyagger/xjtu_agent/readme.md

 ```shell
 node.js v22.17.0
 ```
-Pretrained checkpoints of different Stable Diffusion versions can be **downloaded** from provided links in the table below:
+Evironment dependencies can be **downloaded** from provided links in the table below:
 <table style="width:100%">
   <tr>
     <th>Version</th>